GennadyGS/CubeSharp/CubeSharp.md

 cube.BreakdownByDimensions(1, 0);
 ```

-## Generic cube operations.
+## Generic Cube Operations

-Let's return to initial example in [Getting started](#getting-started), where we created tabular report using the cube:
+Returning to the initial example in [Getting Started](#getting-started), where we created a tabular report from the cube:

 ```csharp
 var cube = orders.BuildCube(aggregationDefinition, customerIdDimension, yearDimension);
 ```

-Let's look again to probably the most obscure part, which builds the report from the cube:
+Let's revisit the part that builds the report from the cube:

 ```csharp
 cube